guerillaxgardener/reading-notes/class-13.md

 ### ___Why should we know it___

-* Used widely accross the internet in things we'll use
+* Used widely across the internet in things we'll use

 * It's lightweight for sending, easy to read/write

 * Integrates well into JavaScript since it's built on valid JavaScript

-* Integrates easy with most languages by library or funtionalty to parse JSON
+* Integrates easy with most languages by library or functionality to parse JSON

 * Used throughout career in:
   * creating API